limxingzhi/raycast-url-shortcut/README.md

 ## Requirements

 - Raycast
-- Two endpoints:
+- Two required endpoints:
   - **Sync Endpoint**: Provides your URL shortcuts in JSON format.
-  - **Redirect Endpoint**: Accepts a key parameter via `?k=` and redirects to the corresponding URL.
+  - **Redirect Endpoint**: Accepts a key parameter and redirects to the corresponding URL.
-  - Personally, I created two webhook flows via n8n that talks to a redis instance.
+  - Personally, I created a few webhook flows via n8n that talks to a pocketbase instance.
+- Two optional endpoints:
+  - **Edit Endpoint**: Opens a form to edit your entry.
+  - **Delete Endpoint**: Opens a form to delete your entry.